membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 ### Prerequisites

-First we need to get all libraries that Membrane needs to operate in our case.
+First we need to get all the libraries that Membrane needs to operate in our case.
 You can read about them more if you'd like, but for now we'll just jump to installation:

 ##### Ubuntu
 ```bash